bee-queue/bee-queue/README.md

 | Bull      |        3.93MB |      5.09MB |         2.95MB |        4.11MB |
 | Kue       |        7.53MB |      7.86MB |         6.55MB |        6.88MB |

 The Δ columns factor out the ~986KB of memory usage reported by Redis on a fresh startup.
+Note that this data was collected in 2015, but should still accurately reflect the memory usage of Bee-Queue.

 # Web Interface